tytydraco/yessleep/out/Id_only_been_overseas_on_business_for_two_weeks_When_I_got_back_someone_was_in_my_home_painted_to_look_like_our_cat_and_my_family_couldnt_tell_the_difference.md

 Even with just my peripheral vision, I could tell he was giving me *that* look.
 A pitying condescension that always felt like a splash of acid gnawing at my skin.
 The type of look that used to reliably throw me into a rage at a moment’s notice.

 I swallowed and rolled my shoulders.
-Focused my attention on the heat from the setting sun cascading through the windshield, rather than the resentment sizzling in my veins.
+Focused my attention on the heat from the setting sun cascading through the windshield, rather than the resentment bubbling in my veins.

 *“Things at home have been better,”* I sighed.